zephyrproject-rtos/zephyr/doc/subsystems/logging/logger.rst

 the log macro call.
 Note that it can lead to errors when logger is used in the interrupt context.

+:option:`CONFIG_LOG_PROCESS_TRIGGER_THRESHOLD`: When number of buffered log messages reaches the threshold dedicated thread (see :cpp:func:`log_thread_set`) is waken up.
+If :option:`CONFIG_LOG_PROCESS_THREAD` is enabled then this threshold is used by the internal thread.

+:option:`CONFIG_LOG_PROCESS_THREAD`: When enabled, logger is creating own thread which handles log processing.

 :option:`CONFIG_LOG_BUFFER_SIZE`: Number of bytes dedicated for the logger message pool.
 Single message capable of storing standard log with up to 3 arguments or hexdump message with 12 bytes of data take 32 bytes.